 Royal China Canary Riverside Interiors

-The interiors here are a bit scruffy side but you hardly notice anything because the place is so busy, it’s a sea of happy people eating their food.
+The interiors here are a bit scruffy side, but you hardly notice anything because the place is so busy, it’s a sea of happy people eating their food.
 The floor is carpeted, the tables are dressed in white table cloths.
 Elsewhere the décor is high gloss black lacquer.
-There are large windows, so you can admire the riverside view.
-Outside are tables and chairs but these weren’t being used for diners on the Sunday we visited, they were filled with people waiting to sit down and eat.
+There are large windows so that you can admire the riverside view.
+Outside are tables and chairs, but these weren’t being used for diners on Sunday we visited, they were filled with people waiting to sit down and eat.

 Royal China Canary Riverside Information

-To find out more about the restaurant go to the Royal China Website.
+To find out more about the restaurant, go to the Royal China Website.
 The restaurant address is 30 Westferry Circus, London E14 8RR.
 It is located opposite the Thames Pier.
 The nearest stations are Westferry and Canary Wharf.
-Current opening times listed are Monday to Saturday 12pm until 11pm and Sunday is 11am until 10pm.
+Enjoy your Dim Sum!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for dining with me.